About

 • I’m a board-certified clinical psychologist with an MA from The University of Chicago and a PhD from The University of Texas Southwestern.

-• After working as a psychotherapist for six years, I left my practice and helped found, Loom, a human capital consulting firm specializing in trust building for high-performance teams.
+• After working as a psychotherapist for six years, I left my practice and co-founded, Loom, a leadership consulting firm specializing in trust building for high-performance teams.

 • I’m the founder of The Friendly Mind, an email newsletter read by 50,000+ people each week that shares practical, evidence-based advice for emotional health and wellbeing.

-• Outside of writing and consulting, I teach a variety of courses and workshops including Mood Mastery, a 5-week emotional resilience training program, and Creating Calm, a step-by-step system to end chronic worry and anxiety.
+• Outside of writing and consulting, I teach a variety of courses and workshops including Mood Mastery, a 4-week emotional resilience masterclass, and a variety of self-paced courses such as Creating Calm, Finding Focus, and Undoing Insomnia.

 • I was born and raised in Northern California and currently live in Albuquerque, NM with my wife and our four kids.